DeWalt vs. Bosch: Which of the Two Brands Is Better?

 The company entered into the power tools business in 1932 when it invented the hammer drill.
 Today, the “consumer goods” segment of which power tools are a part forms about a quarter of its business.
 That said, besides Bosch power tools and outdoor equipment themselves, the segment also includes home appliances and other brands the company owns like Dremel.

-What makes Bosch interesting as a company is a fact that more than 90% of it is owned by Robert Bosch Stiftung, a charitable organization started by its founder Robert Bosch.
+What makes Bosch interesting as a company is the fact that more than 90% of it is owned by Robert Bosch Stiftung, a charitable organization started by its founder of the same name.

 Long Story Short…